l0w3/datathon2022-alex-gerard-laia-joan/README.md

   <summary>
     Accenture
   </summary>
-  This challenge presented by the consulting company "accenture" aimed to predict which orders could get to the customer later than expected so they could avoid that.
+  This challenge presented by the consulting company "accenture" aimed to predict which orders could get to the customer later than expected so they could avoid that on a suply chain 🛻.
 </details>

 <details>